About the production

-During an unknown natural catastrophe, nineteen members of DYT, who from now on will be known as the anonymous characters, find themselves trapped in a school gymnasium.
+During an unknown natural catastrophe, seventeen members of DYT find themselves trapped in an abandoned building.
 Every time they try to leave and go outside, they fall asleep and wake up back where they started, back in the gymnasium, rehearsing the same scene from Arthur Miller’s The Crucible:

 “Oh how hard it is when pretense falls!
 But it falls, it falls!

 I am so alone in the world now.”